c6o/docs/content/guides/installing.md

 # Installing CodeZero

-CodeZero's developer tool helps in the development and testing of Kubernetes applications through a Command Line Interface (CLI) and a Desktop application.
+CodeZero's developer tools help in the development and testing of Kubernetes applications through a Command Line Interface (CLI) and a Desktop application.

 ## Install the CodeZero CLI